Creating a Custom Tab Application

-This topic uses the SampleApp project as an example, which is located in your Ingeniux CMS installation at [path-to-cms-site-instance]/site/App_Data/xml/custom.
-It is only an example and should not be modified or deployed.
+These steps use the SampleApp project as an example, which resides in your Ingeniux CMS installation at [path-to-cms-site-instance]/site/App_Data/xml/custom.
+This project is only an example and should not be modified or deployed.

-The process of creating a custom tab application are divided into the following tasks:
+The process of creating a custom tab application includes the following tasks:

-1. Setting up a new MVC web application in VS
+1. Set up a new MVC web application in VS

-3. Adding a view for the index action
+3. Add a view for the index action

-4. Testing the custom tab action in the CMS
+4. Test the custom tab action in the CMS

 To set up a new MVC web application in VS: